xeokit/xeokit-convert/README.md

 # Installing

-Listed below these are diffent way for installing and running `convert2xkt` on Linux.
+Listed below are different ways for installing and using `xeokit-convert`.

-## Prerequsites
+## Node.js Installation

+When using on Node.js, you have the following options:

+### Prerequisites

 `NodeJS`, at least `v18.x`